JetBrains/inspection-plugin/README.md

 This plugin is intended to run IDEA inspections during Gradle build.

-Current status: beta-candidate version 0.2.0-rc-3 is available.
+Current status: beta version 0.2.0 is available.

 ## Usage

 * Add `maven { url 'https://dl.bintray.com/kotlin/kotlin-dev' }` to your buildscript repositories (temporary location)
-* Add `classpath 'org.jetbrains.intellij.plugins:inspection-plugin:0.2.0-rc-3'` to your buildscript dependencies
+* Add `classpath 'org.jetbrains.intellij.plugins:inspection-plugin:0.2.0'` to your buildscript dependencies
 * Apply plugin `'org.jetbrains.intellij.inspections'` to your gradle module

 This adds one inspection plugin task per source root, normally its name is `inspectionsMain` for `main` root and